juandabril/juandabril/README.md

 Here they are some topics to talk about with you:

-- 🔭 I’m currently working on Data Science and AI fields
+- 🔭 I’m currently working on Data Science and AI fields, and Renewable Power Generation Projects
-- 🌱 I’m currently learning TS
+- 🌱 I’m currently learning TS and Cybersecurity
-- 👯 I’m looking to collaborate on Python Fundamentals at Ucamp Utel México
+- 👯 I’m looking to collaborate on Data Science Python Fundamentals at Ucamp Utel México
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about System Integrations on Robotics Systems and Mechatronics
 - 📫 How to reach me: https://www.linkedin.com/in/juan-david-abril-bohorquez/